Distributional value gradients for stochastic environments: Additional experiments - RL

 \section{Additional experiments - RL}

-In this section we provide futher experiments along three axis : kernel bandwidth (Section \ref{section:MQ_bamdwidth}), noise scale (Section \ref{section:noise_scale}), number of samples in the distributional methods (Section \ref{section:number_samples}) and capacity of the world model (Section \ref{section:model_capacity}).
+In this section we provide further experiments along three axes: kernel bandwidth (Section \ref{section:MQ_bandwidth}), noise scale (Section \ref{section:noise_scale}), number of samples in the distributional methods (Section \ref{section:number_samples}) and capacity of the world model (Section \ref{section:model_capacity}).